suejiangas/ebizteam6/knn_optimized/README.md

 argv[2] --> file name of test data

 For example, by running command: python knn_test_predicate.py trainProdSelection.arff testProdSelection.arff, the predication result of problem A will be output into the log file.

+After execution, check the log file "knn_log.txt" to view the prediction results.